Start Here — What best describes your situation?

 This is not a general home inspection — this is a targeted odor investigation focused specifically on pet urine damage.

 You’re now at the right place.
 Whether you can’t find the source of the cat urine smell or you know exactly where it is, we evaluate the home, assess the damages, document our findings, and put a price on the damage associated with the cause and smell.
-You get a clear dollar amount for what it’s going to cost — so you can decide how to proceed with real data from an expert who produces guaranteed results backed by a 5-year guarantee.
+You get a clear dollar amount for what it’s going to cost — so you can decide how to proceed with real data from an expert.

 Can't Find the Source of the Cat Urine Smell?